RokkoEffe/Creating-2D-3D-colliders-with-Scripting-Spark-AR/README.md

 }
 ```

-When we create an Entity instance, we’ll be calling the `constructor()` method of Entity.
-We’ll have to provide it with a scene object name and it’s size vector.
+When we create an Entity instance, we call the `constructor()` method of Entity.
+We have to provide it with a scene object name and it’s collider size vector.

 #### Linking scene object to entity